theduffster/Garry-Chess-Frontend-Website/README.md

-# Garry Chess Frontend Website
+# Grandmaster DPO Frontend Website
 A front end website for the Garry Chess AI Model